montge/documents/GFE/README.md

 Item | Notes
 --- |---
-  1. Data Dictionary (DD) extracts from at least five current operational VISTA systems. | These data dictionaries contain no patient data, PHI, or PII (i.e., no sensitive information).
+  1. Data Dictionary (DD)  | Data Dictionary (DD) extracts from at least five current operational VISTA systems.
+These data dictionaries contain no patient data, PHI, or PII (i.e., no sensitive information).
-  2. Current authoritative Master ("Platinum") version of VISTA as maintained internally by the VA. | Metadata from this must be complete and without any alterations or redactions.
+  2. Master |  Current authoritative Master ("Platinum") version of VISTA as maintained internally by the VA.
+Metadata from this must be complete and without any alterations or redactions.
 The metadata does not contain any patient data, PHI, or PII (i.e., no sensitive information).
-  3. Copy of a VISTA with test patients used by VA for internal projects. |
+  3. Test Patients | Copy of a VISTA with test patients used by VA for internal projects.
-  4. Copy of at least one real operational VISTA ("Prod Clone" or “Test VISTA”)  | Thi will be kept within the NIPR network, as it will have non de-identified patient data.
+  4. Production Clone | Copy of at least one real operational VISTA ("Prod Clone" or “Test VISTA”).
+This will be kept within the NIPR network, as it will have non de-identified patient data.
-  5. A VISTA with real but de-identified patient data. |
+  5. De-identified | A VISTA with real but de-identified patient data.

 In addition, the Project requests the additional GFE and GFI be provided within 30 days of contract award to successfully execute the Project:
   1. A copy of the latest version of the VPR RPC software and documentation.